spamwax/alfred-pinboard-rs/README.md

 - <kbd>Control ⌃</kbd> : will mark the bookmark as `toread` (regardless of settings)
 - <kbd>Option ⌥</kbd> : will mark the bookmark as `shared` (regardless of settings)

+After entering last desired tag, you can hit enter to post the bookmark.
 If you want to add extra description to the bookmark you can add it after a semi-colon:

 ![image](./res/images/adding-notes.png)